blockchaintp/training/README.md

 ```
 09:30-10:00 Day 1 recap
-10:00-13:00 Hands-on Session 3: Develop Voting App
+10:00-11:00 Hands-on: Develop Voting App #1
 Extended session where we provide skeletal code for a voting application
-derived from the settings-tp which will use and reinforce everything learned on
+derived from the settings-tp which will use & reinforce everything learned Day 1
-Day 1
+11:00-11:30 Coffee
+11:30-13:00 Hands-on: Develop Voting App #2
 13:00-14:00 Lunch
-14:00-17:00 Hands on: Seth Integration
+14:00-15:30 Hands-on: Seth Integration
-Wrap up by showing how standard Ethereum developer tools such as truffle
+Show how standard Ethereum developer tools such as truffle and remix can be
-and remix can be used with a Sawtooth network where seth-tp is deployed
-thus opening up the world of Solidity/Ethereum
+used with a Sawtooth network where seth-tp is deployed thus opening up the
+world of Solidity/Ethereum.
+Also highlight recent work supporting WASM.
+15:30-16:00 Coffee
+16:00-17:30 Running Sawtooth in Production
+Best practices & benefits of Sextant over DIY approach
 ```